sourcehut-mirrors/fennel-ls/docs/linting.md

 ## Writing your lint
 Now, the fun part: writing your lint function.

-The goal is to check whether the given arguments should emit a warning, and what message to show.
+A lint checks whether the given arguments should emit a warning, and what message to show.
 You can request that your lint is called for every
 * function-call (Every time the user calls a function)
 * special-call (Every time the user calls a special)